Physio, nutritionist and ex-pro athlete who gets the struggle.

 Featured in

-Gary and his program have featured across the media
+Gary and his coaching philosophy have featured across the media

 RTÉ 2 FM logo in white and orange.